Official Government Website

 Building Code

-A: You can the adopted code here.
+A: You can view the adopted codes here.

 A: Please click here for additional information.